 For a more in-depth explanation, check out this article about why a cash flow forecast is vital for business success.

 Is it a good idea to use a cash flow spreadsheet?

-If you’d like to compare the differences between using cash flow forecasting software and using a spreadsheet, check out this blog post.
+If you’d like to compare the differences, check out this article on using cash flow forecasting software versus using a spreadsheet.

 How to use the Float cash flow template

 Our cash flow template is easy to use – even if you’ve never done any forecasting before.